Prepare for FY1 Guide by Specialty

 What are some common tasks they may be asked to do?

-• Day to day jobs will include reviewing bloods and managing common medical conditions such as CAP/HAP, UTI, sepsis ?source etc.
+• Day-to-day jobs will include ward rounds, board rounds, reviewing bloods, workup for falls/confusion, managing common medical conditions such as CAP/HAP, UTI, sepsis ?source etc.

 • Conducting Mini-mental state examination (MMSE) for confused patients